UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 - Copy the built package to /Lib and delete the old package
 - Update the package version in the IYPEE project
 - Test that your changes work on the IYPEE site
-- Create a PR from you branch back to `sea-changes`
+- Create a PR from your branch back to `sea-changes`
 - Get the PR reviewed and merged
 - From time to time create a PR to merge the `sea-changes` branch back to the Cabinet Office repository (https://github.com/cabinetoffice/govuk-design-system-dotnet)